 Dimming lights early sends a message to other drivers that you're paying attention.
-Similarly, when you notice another driver forgot to dim their lights, quickly flashing your high beams sends a reminder to them without blinding them.
+Similarly, when you notice another driver has their high beams engaged, quickly flashing your high beams can help them realise and correct their mistake without blinding them.